Minute to Win It: Variations

 Head to head: Two teams of two players compete against each other in a best-of-seven match.
 Winning a challenge wins a point and the first team to four points wins $50,000 (milestone) and a chance to play for the million starting from Level 6 with three lives remaining.
 The challenges are all around the same difficulty, although some may be harder than others.

 Last Man Standing: 10 players play against each other and the one with the worst result at the end of the challenge is eliminated.
 This continues until there is one player left.
 The winner wins $100,000 and plays Supercoin for a chance to win the million.
 The challenges still get progressively harder.

 Summer Million-Dollar Mission (six episodes): One player from the audience is selected to play the million-dollar game Supercoin.
 This contestant was given one life to beat the challenge.
-They were the also not given the information that it requires an almost perfect shot to get it in the water jug, which is the normal blueprint.
+They were also not given the information that it requires an almost perfect shot to get it in the water jug, which is the normal blueprint.

 The first top prize was reached in Denmark.
 Only one contestant won $500,000 on the Australian Version; Grant Nelson walked away with $500,000 on 3 August 2010.
-Two teams won $500,000 on the U.S version; Kimberly Fox and Aaron Hendrick walked away with $500,000 on July 21, 2010.
+Two teams won $500,000 on the U.S. version; Kimberly Fox and Aaron Hendrick walked away with $500,000 on July 21, 2010.
 This was prior to the change in rule that allowed contestants to bank on level 9, allowing them to play subsequent levels at no risk.
 After this rule was established, the Bishop family completed their level 9 challenge to bank $500,000 on February 2, 2011.
 The Bishops then went on to fail the Supercoin challenge.
-A man in Venezuela completed Supercoin, supposedly without a table.
+A man in Venezuela completed Supercoin.
 The winnings of these contestants listed on this paragraph are the biggest prizes in Minute to Win It franchise worldwide.